-Dr. Miller moved to Columbia University in August, 2018 after 16 years at Emory University.
-From 2009-2018 Dr. Miller was Associate Dean for Research in the Rollins School of Public Health.
-Dr. Miller was the founding director of the HERCULES Exposome Research Center at Emory University, the first exposome-based research center in the U.S. He authored the first book on the topic, The Exposome: A Primer published by Elsevier.
+Dr. Miller is a leader in the exposome field, which strives to provide a systematic and comprehensive analysis of the non-genetic contributors to health and disease.
+He was the founding director of the HERCULES Exposome Research Center at Emory University, the first exposome-based research center in the U.S. He authored the first book on the topic, The Exposome: A Primer published by Elsevier.
 His research focuses on environmental drivers of neurodegeneration.
 His laboratory uses a variety of methods including transgenic mouse production, immunohistochemistry, neurotransmitter transport assays, high-resolution metabolomics, electrochemistry, and behavioral assays.
 His work is conducted in several experimental models from cultured neurons and C. elegans to mice and human studies.
-He is an advisor to several exposome-associated research entities, including the Human Biomonitoring for the European Union (HBM4EU).
-He also serves as Editor-in-Chief of Toxicological Sciences, the official journal of the Society of Toxicology.

 BS, 1989, Old Dominion University